mucommander/mucommander/readme.txt

 - Added an 'Explore bookmarks' item to the 'Bookmarks' menu.
 - Job confirmation dialogs show the list of files to be processed.
 - All OK/cancel choices can be navigated with the arrow keys.
-- Added keyboard shortcuts to 'Change date' and 'Change permissions' action (Alt+D and Alt+P resp.).
+- Added keyboard shortcuts to 'Change date' and 'Change permissions' actions (Alt+D and Alt+P resp.).
 - Visual enhancements to the main window under Mac OS X Leopard which now uses more native looking components.
 - Improved the file loading in the internal viewers and editors.
-- The internal text viewer and editor allow to change the file encoding.
+- The file encoding can be changed in the internal text viewer and editor.

 Localization:
 - Japanese translation contributed by Nardog.